bradford-hamilton/Ruby-On-Quails/guides/source/asset_pipeline.md

 Network](https://en.wikipedia.org/wiki/Content_delivery_network), they are
 primarily designed to cache assets all over the world so that when a browser requests the asset, a cached copy will be geographically close to that browser.
-If you are serving assets directly from your Rails server in production, the best practice is to use a CDN in front of your application.
+If you are serving assets directly from your Quails server in production, the best practice is to use a CDN in front of your application.

 A common pattern for using a CDN is to set your production application as the "origin" server.
 This means when a browser requests an asset from the CDN and there is a cache miss, it will grab the file from your server on the fly and then cache it.
-For example if you are running a Rails application on `example.com` and have a CDN configured at `mycdnsubdomain.fictional-cdn.com`, then when a request is made to `mycdnsubdomain.fictional- cdn.com/assets/smile.png`, the CDN will query your server once at `example.com/assets/smile.png` and cache the request.
+For example if you are running a Quails application on `example.com` and have a CDN configured at `mycdnsubdomain.fictional-cdn.com`, then when a request is made to `mycdnsubdomain.fictional- cdn.com/assets/smile.png`, the CDN will query your server once at `example.com/assets/smile.png` and cache the request.
 The next request to the CDN that comes in to the same URL will hit the cached copy.
-When the CDN can serve an asset directly the request never touches your Rails server.
+When the CDN can serve an asset directly the request never touches your Quails server.
 Since the assets from a CDN are geographically closer to the browser, the request is faster, and since your server doesn't need to spend time serving assets, it can focus on serving application code as fast as possible.